attestate/kiwistand/docs/source/http-api.rst

    defined in the `.env file <https://github.com/attestate/kiwistand/blob/main/.env-copy>`_.
 3. The timestamp must be accurate according to the amount of seconds defined in HTTP_MESSAGES_MAX_PAGE_SIZE (50), as defined in the `.env file <https://github.com/attestate/kiwistand/blob/main/.env-copy>`_.
-4. The message signer's address must be in the allowlist or in the list of delegated addresses.
+4. The message signer's address must be a valid Ethereum address.
-5. When running ecrecover on the signature, it must reproduce an address on the allowlist.
+5. When running ecrecover on the signature, it must reproduce a valid Ethereum address.
 EIP712 is used as the signing method (https://eips.ethereum.org/EIPS/eip-712).
 6. For every link, a combination of address, link, and "amplify" type can only exist once.
 This means that every user can only upvote a link once.